FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 ### Be Kind To Your Peers

 It turns out we're in luck!
 We notice that the site is also hosting a torrent of the file.
 All we have to do is download the torrent, fire up our old torrenting software, and BAM we have the 20gb file in only 30 minutes.
-Ok, the article is done.
-Thanks for reading!

 "Wait!
 What happened!?
 Why was it so fast??"